Our FAQ comes in three sections below. Admissions, International applications, and Funding. If your questions aren’t answered here, please contact us.

 Beyond scores, what do you look for in a graduate application?

-The number one thing is fit between the student’s research interest and faculty knowledge/interests.
+Our admissions committee evaluates applications in terms of applicant’s scholarly potential, record of accomplishments and skills suitable to the proposed program of study, and alignment of research interests with those of prospective faculty mentors.
 The Media, Technology, and Society program, like many doctoral programs relies heavily on mentorship and apprenticeship pedagogy.
-As such, it is imperative that the student’s interest fit well with what the faculty teach, research, and know.
+As such, we seek to identify potential students whose interests fit well with what current faculty teach, study, and know.
 Students should investigate faculty research and indicate why they believe they would be a good fit in the program in their personal statement.

 When do you accept applications?